Efforia

 Efforia (エフフォーリア foaled 10 March 2018) is a Japanese Thoroughbred racehorse.
-After winning two minor races as a two-year-old in 2020 he won the Tokinominoru Kinen on his first run of 2021 and maintained his unbeaten record by taking the Satsuki Sho on his next start.
+After winning two minor races as a two-year-old in 2020 he won the Kyodo Tsushin Hai on his first run of 2021 and maintained his unbeaten record by taking the Satsuki Sho on his next start.
 He was narrowly beaten in the Tokyo Yushun but returned in autumn to win the Tenno Sho and the Arima Kinen.